Virginia-iGEM/2018-wiki/app/content/Activation.md

 # Quorum Activation Model

-# Overview
+## Overview

-At first, we relied on experts and literature to guide the design of our plasmids for modifying quorum sensing (QS).
-However, we quickly realized that having a model would help us better understand our system and predict which synthetic edits would best decrease bimodality.
-We then developed a mass action kinetics model of the interactions between the lsr operon, AI-2, and our Synthetic Quorum Sensing Plasmid (pSQS) system to predict quorum activation.
-Using this model to simulate a population cell-by-cell in solution, we worked to establish model parameters where none existed in literature.
-From here, we inserted circuit-altering genes from our Synthetic Quorum Sensing (sQS) related parts into the model to determine how different combinations of genes will affect quorum activation and bimodality.
-These results provide a platform that future projects can use to effectively engineer optimal activation dynamics and more complex devices using quorum sensing.
+Information on the effects of genetic modifications on population and cellular scale quorum sensing responses was limited during project development, even after consulting experts and literature.
+To address this deficiency, we developed a model incorporating intracellular and intercellular quorum sensing (QS) dynamics which allowed for the testing of specific genetic and environmental changes on a quorum sensitive population of cells.
+The goal of developing our model was to provide a foundation for simulating QS populations with synthetic quorum responses and recombinant genes for auto-inductive expression.
+A model of this kind has not been produced before, as previous models have not gone beyond the level of wild-type quorum dynamics.

+The intracellular half of the model relies on mass action kinetics to predict interactions between the lsr operon, the Quorus device, AI-2, and the surrounding medium.
+Incorporating this intracellular model on a cell-by-cell basis, we simulated an array of cells to capture the intercellular interactions and population dynamics that arise from this highly interconnected system.

+Using this two-phase model to simulate a population of cells, we worked to establish and refine model parameters where information was lacking in literature.
+Through iterative sensitivity tests based on a cycle of prediction, modification, simulation and analysis, we were able to replicate the dynamic character of studied lsr quorum sensing systems while incorporating Quorus’ Synthetic Quorum Sensing response plasmid, pSQS.

+Following these iterative sensitivity tests, we combinatorially modelled the effects of the Enhancement System using pairs of genes from the pool of LsrK, LsrACDB, LuxS, and YdgG.
+This was to enable an expanded understanding of our project when the resources available for testing the Enhancement System combinatorially were limited.

+After refining and validating the design of our model in Simulation & Results Sections I and II, and exploring determining factors of QS activation characteristics in Sections III and IV, we tested the predictions of our model versus actual experimental data in Section V. From this last section, the model proved its predictive power in its ability to forecast the relative variance of QS activation in a population.

+The development and tuning of this computational tool, along with the implications of predictions already made by the model, will allow for more precise engineering of synthetic quorum sensing circuits and the construction of even more dynamically complex systems.

 # Background

 ## Quorum Sensing and the lsr Operon

 Quorum sensing (QS) is a system bacteria used to coordinate population based behaviors, such as the release of virulence factors and the formation of biofilms (Zargar et al. 2016).
 These types of behaviors are called quorum responses, and are only beneficial to a cell if others around it are engaging in the same behavior.
-For example, a single cell will not accomplish anything, but a population of cells all acting together can make an effective biofilm.
+For example, a population of cells all acting together can make an effective biofilm, but a single cell can not do much alone.
 Quorum responses are controlled by a class of molecules called autoinducers.
 Bacteria produce these molecules at low levels and export them into their environment until a threshold extracellular concentration reached.
 This concentration indicates that the population density is high enough for a quorum response to be appropriate.
-At this point, the autoinducer importers bring the molecules into the cell where they activate a set of genes associated with promoting quorum responses.
+At this point, autoinducer importers bring the molecules into the cell where they activate a set of genes associated with promoting quorum responses.

 The QS system we are working with is the lsr operon, which is regulated by the autoinducer molecule called autoinducer-2 (AI-2) (Figure 1).